Sample Collection Kits and

 - If your sample containers are returned without barcode identification or with the wrong barcode identification, they will be rejected and a replacement sample collection kit will be shipped to you.

-- Do not label two containers from two different tests with the same P# barcode.
+- Do not label two containers from two different tests with the same barcode label.
 This will result in invalidation of both samples due to improper identification.

 - Do not put large address labels on the sample containers.